collapsed-stacks/startups/questions/5776/find-best-source-of-funds.md

 - posted by: [Matiss](https://stackexchange.com/users/1819512/matiss) on 2015-07-20
 - score: 1

-<p>To even think about closing in on investment at this stage is the worst mistake you could possibly do.
+To even think about closing in on investment at this stage is the worst mistake you could possibly do.
 I suggest you to first develop a working prototype of your idea by whatever means available to you right now, and only when you are already spolling up some visitor base, then seek for outside support, if you actually need it at that point.
-Investors are usually reluctant to invest in ideas authors of which have yet to put a serious effort in them.  </p>
+Investors are usually reluctant to invest in ideas authors of which have yet to put a serious effort in them.

 ## Answer 6112